pippinbarr/cart253/guides/git-cheatsheet.md

 3. Enter a sensible, explanatory commit message in the Summary field
 4. Click the `Commit to master` button

-#### Atom
+#### VS Code

-1. Open the Git pane using `Packages > GitHub > Toggle Git Tab` if it isn't already open (or use the key combination)
+1. Open the version control pane using `View > Source Control` if it isn't already open or click the icon on the left of a little flowchart
-2. Check that all the file you've changed are listed in the Unstaged Changes area (and remind yourself of what has been changed by click on them if you want to)
+2. Check that all the file you've changed are listed in the changes area (and remind yourself of what has been changed by click on them if you want to)
-3. Stage the changes (confirming you want to commit them) by clicking the `Stage All` button (you can also stage a subset if you wanted)
-4. Enter a sensible, explanatory commit message in the Commit Message field
+3. Enter a sensible, explanatory commit message in the Commit Message field
-5. Click the `Commit to master` button
+4. Click the `Commit` button

 #### Command line